SadboiTay/pro-portfolio/README.md

 # pro-portfolio
-A personal showcase of my developer projects and skills.
+A personal showcase of my developer projects, skills. and design tastes.

+## made with
+* HMTL
+* CSS